 Ride With a Buddy

-Going out on the trails alone goes against your horse’s natural instincts.
+Going out on the trails alone goes against your horse's natural instincts and can build their confidence.
 Horses are herd animals and instinctively know that there is safety in numbers.
-While building your horse’s confidence, try to always go out on the trails with a buddy who is already calm and confident.
-Your horse will be reassured by the presence of another horse, and the buddy’s calm demeanor can help to teach your horse to relax on the trail.
+While building your horse's confidence, try to always go out on the trails with a buddy who is already calm and confident.
+Your horse will be reassured by the presence of another horse, and the buddy's calm demeanor can help to teach your horse to relax on the trail.

 Keep Rides Positive